Top 10 Dishes for 2018

 Eggplant Lasagna at Bounty on Broad

-When Kunal Jadhab’s mother visited from India, Jadhab, who loves to cook and pal Russell Casey, the executive chef at Bounty on Broad, decided to honor her with a special dinner.
+When Kunal Jadhav’s mother visited from India, Jadhav, who loves to cook and pal Russell Casey, the executive chef at Bounty on Broad, decided to honor her with a special dinner.
 Eggplant lasagna, one of the duo’s collaborative dishes for the event, was exceptional, earning a permanent spot on the restaurant’s regular menu.
 “Being open-minded and working with other cooks creates the best dishes,” Casey explains.
 “Basically, it’s about having fun.”
 Layered with bocconcini mozzarella, deep-fried eggplant, and Makhani marinara, the dish looks familiar but tastes unique.
 The Makhani sauce — a much-loved Indian preparation — is made with cashews, tomatoes, fenugreek, and curry.
 Explains Casey: “The lasagna is comfort food, but it’s also an eye-popper with new flavors.”

 Contender: Watermelon Salad with Goat Feta and Lime Vinaigrette